Carl Starfelt: Celta Vigo

-On 10 August 2023, Starfelt join Celta Vigo for £4.3 million.
+On 10 August 2023, Starfelt joined Celta Vigo from Celtic for a reported fee of £4.3 million.

+He scored his first goal for the club on 4 November 2023, opening the scoring with a header from an Iago Aspas delivery in a 1–1 La Liga draw against Sevilla.

+Starfelt scored his second goal for Celta on 26 August 2024 in a La Liga match against Villarreal.
+Despite his goal, Celta were defeated 4–3.

 International career

 After having made two appearances for the Sweden U19 team in 2014, Starfelt was called up to the Sweden national team for the first time on 30 September 2020 ahead of their games against Russia, Croatia, and Portugal in October 2020.
 He made his full international debut on 8 October 2020 in a friendly game against Russia, playing all 90 minutes alongside Sebastian Holmén at centre-back in a 2–1 win for Sweden.

+On 12 May 2026, Starfelt was named in the Sweden squad for the 2026 FIFA World Cup.

 Personal life

 Starfelt is in a relationship with Australian footballer Jacynta Galabadaarachchi.